 What good habits do you want to keep?

-When you inventory your "emotional pantry," it's not all bad.
-You also have good habits and practices that support your mental well-being.
-Let's acknowledge them and purposefully continue doing and thinking in ways that promote emotional health.
+When you inventory your emotional health, it’s also important to notice what’s working.
+What healthy habits and positive thoughts and behaviors support your emotional wellbeing?
+Let’s acknowledge them and purposefully continue acting and thinking in ways that promote emotional health.
 These might include:

 - Supportive friends